 —Nikolas K. Gvosdev in History: Reviews of New Books

-Benerson Little is the author of four books on piracy and sea roving, with a fifth, exploding many of the myths and misconceptions associated with pirates and piracy, in his agent's hands.
-He is also the historical consultant for Black Sails, a STARZ Original Series.
-At present, he is at work on further maritime non-fiction and on historical and contemporary fiction.
+Benerson Little is the author of four non-fiction books on piracy and sea roving, with a fifth, exploding many of the myths and misconceptions associated with pirates and piracy, in his agent's hands.
+He is considered a leading expert on piracy past and present, and is the historical consultant for Black Sails

 Books, Articles, and Other Media